 The Tyranny of Experts charts the history of the philosophical underpinnings of foreign aid through the twentieth century.
-It reaches the damning conclusion that the foreign aid status quo doesn't just place the rights of poor people second, if often places them last.
+It reaches the damning conclusion that the foreign aid status quo doesn’t just place the rights of poor people second, it often places them last.

 Easterly recalls one such tragic example in 2010.
-The World Bank (where Easterly was previously employed as an economist - he is now a professor at New York University) wished to implement a forestation project in Uganda.
+The World Bank (where Easterly was previously employed as an economist—he is now a professor at New York University) wished to implement a forestation project in Uganda.
 To make way for the project, villagers were violently removed from their land at gunpoint by government troops, their villages and farms burnt to the ground with one child dying in the process.
 The farmers were told to never come back because the land was no longer theirs.

-While no one is suggesting the World Bank would've sanctioned such activity, it is a graphic indication of where the individual rights of poor people sits on aid agencies' and authoritarian governments' list of priorities.
-The point being that the foreign aid status quo doesn't simply neglect to consider individual rights, but often acts in direct competition to them.
+While no one is suggesting the World Bank would have sanctioned such activity, it is a graphic indication of where the individual rights of poor people sits on aid agencies’ and authoritarian governments’ list of priorities.
+The point being that the foreign aid status quo doesn’t simply neglect to consider individual rights, but often acts in direct competition to them.

 Easterly couches the philosophy of foreign aid into three central issues.
-Firstly, he believes the foreign aid status quo views recipient nations as if they are a ‘blank slate' instead of learning from the history of that country.
-It pays no heed to how a county came to be poor and seeks only to shoe-horn its pre-determined solutions regardless of the circumstances.
+Firstly, he believes the foreign aid status quo views recipient nations as if they are a ‘blank slate’ instead of learning from the history of that country.
+It pays no heed to how a county came to be poor and seeks only to shoe-horn its predetermined solutions regardless of the circumstances.

 The blank slate view has negative ramifications for individuals in two ways.
 Firstly, it allows foreign aid experts to ignore the effectiveness of individual rights in generating economic growth in other countries.
 Secondly, because foreign aid experts ignore existing institutions and cultures, they require the coercive power of autocratic states to implement their plans.

-The second part of Easterly's analysis focuses on the pre-eminence of nations over individuals in the foreign aid status quo.
-That is, that not only are nation states thought to be the goal of development but the vehicle through which development is meant to be achieved.
-Clearly the advent of ‘national goals' proposed by organisations such as The World Bank are the antithesis of individual rights as it is impossible to aggregate all the choices and preferences of individuals, as famously demonstrated by Nobel laureate Kenneth Arrow.
+The second part of Easterly’s analysis focuses on the preeminence of nations over individuals in the foreign aid status quo.
+That is, not only are nation states thought to be the goal of development but the vehicle through which development is meant to be achieved.
+Clearly the advent of ‘national goals’ proposed by organisations such as the World Bank are the antithesis of individual rights as it is impossible to aggregate all the choices and preferences of individuals, as famously demonstrated by Nobel laureate Kenneth Arrow.

 Easterly is at pains to point out that those in favour of individual rights for poor people have been misunderstood as zealots of the free market by the foreign aid status quo for six decades.
-He wryly notes that foreign aid stalwart Owen Barder in 2013 called development, "an emergent property of a complex adaptive system" meaning that genuine development emerged from a whole system that was too complex to be run by any one leader.
+He wryly notes that foreign aid stalwart Owen Barder in 2013 called development ‘an emergent property of a complex adaptive system,’ meaning that genuine development emerged from a whole system that was too complex to be run by any one leader.
 But the system was adaptive as it generated decentralised feedback and responses that enabled it to self-correct.
-Barder's talk generated a positive buzz on development blogs and "nobody called him a free market extremist".
+Barder’s talk generated a positive buzz on development blogs and ‘nobody called him a free market extremist’.

 Easterly’s book comes at an important stage for foreign aid.
 Following The White Man’s Burden, criticism of the status quo has mounted in the form of books such as Dead Aid by Dambiso Moyo, The Idealist by Nina Munk and Poor Economics by Abhijit Banerjee and Esther Duflo.
 The emergence of New Institutional Economics (think Why Nations Fail by Daron Acemoglu and James Robinson) has sharpened academic focus on the individual rights of poor people.